Media Kit - Explained

 - Contact information for reporters who might have additional questions or interviews with company executives.

 Media kits are commonly used by companies that want to promote their image or enhance their business outlooks.
 Usually, businesses and brands distribute media kit to reporters or journalists at an organized event.
 Some media kits are published on company websites which can easily be accessed by reporters and people who need information about the product or brand.

-References for Media Kit
+Academic Research for Media Kit